 ProceduresPlease sign in to view

-Flag Theory | Passports.IO and our qualified attorney in Hong Kong, will handle all paperwork, and guide you through each step of the process to ensure that it is as fast, efficient and pain free as possible.
+Flag Theory | Passports.IO and our qualified attorney in Hong Kong will handle all paperwork, and guide you through each step of the process to ensure that it is as fast, efficient and pain-free as possible.

 First, our lawyers will conduct a due diligence check on you to ensure that you are eligible and meet the criteria to apply for the program.

-We will send you the application forms and provide assistance to complete the questionnaires, translate and authenticate documents.
+We will send you the application forms and provide assistance to complete the questionnaires, and translate and authenticate documents.
 After that, we will file the application with its supporting documents to the Immigration Department.

 You will have to do the General Points test and score at least 80 points.
-Once done, the Advisory Committee will conduct the selection exercise consider the socio-economic needs of the region.
+Once done, the Advisory Committee will conduct the selection exercise considering the socio-economic needs of the region.
 If your application gets approval-in-principle, you will have to attend to an interview in Hong Kong and present originals of all documents submitted during the application to the Immigration Department for verification.
 Our Hong Kong immigration experts will prepare you to successfully pass the interview.